TryKickoff/trykickoff.github.io/learn/get.md

 ---
 There are a few easy ways to get started with Kickoff.
 Take a look below and find the way that best suits your particular needs.

+### Use the Yeoman Generator

+Using our Yeoman Generator is the best way to get Kickoff each time you want to start a new project.

+To find out more about it – or what a Yeoman generator even is – and how it can help you tailor Kickoff to your projects even faster, [visit the generator docs page](yeoman.html).

+---

 ### Download the zip

 Just want the files?
 No problem – just grab the Zip of Kickoff:<br>
-<a href="https://github.com/tmwagency/kickoff/archive/master.zip" class="btn btn--primary btn--small">Start Zip Download</a>
+<a href="https://github.com/trykickoff/kickoff/archive/master.zip" class="btn btn--primary btn--small">Start Zip Download</a>

 ---